jq-11/jq-11/README.md

 ## Hi there 👋

+My name is Julia Qiu.
+I'm currently a 3A Data Science student attending the Univeristy of Waterloo!

+I really like using linear algebra and programming to manipulate and learn from biological data.
+I think computational neuroscience is really cool!

+Some of my work at Bioinformatics.ca, OICR, and NAIS, Agriculture and Agri-Food Canada is viewable on my GitHub or [my personal website](https://jq-11.github.io/).

+Thanks for stopping by!

 <!--
 **jq-11/jq-11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.